bbgdzxng1/interlace-detection-test-patterns/README.md

   - What about DVB-T?
   - What about PAL & NTSC DVDs?
 Does it stand that the convention is that PAL DVDs are TFF and NTSC DVDs are BFF?

-### FFmpeg bwdif & yadif
+#### FFmpeg bwdif & yadif
 - These extreme-case interlace test patterns expose one of the weaknesses of the bwdif deinterlacer.
 For general use, bwdif remains superior to yadif, but the particular characteristics of the content exposes bwdif's weakness.
   - bwdif is a selective, block-based deinterlacer.
 It decides on a block-level whether to either line-double (bob) or weave.
 The algorithm struggles with very rapid changes between fields.  bwdif will leave artifacts with these test patterns.
-  - yadif is a more unselective, field-based deinterlacer and can handle very rapid changes between fields.
+  - yadif is a field-based deinterlacer and leaves fewer artifacts when there are such significant changes between fields.

-### MPEG2Video/H.262 in MP4 (macOS & FFmpeg compatibility)
+#### MPEG2Video/H.262 in MP4 (macOS & FFmpeg compatibility)

 At the time of writing FFmpeg (7.x) cannot write mpeg2video & ac3 to an mp4 in a way that is compatible with Apple Quicktime Player / Apple avmediainfo...